MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflowGen2.md

 # Create a Dataflow (Gen2) in Microsoft Fabric

 In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
-They can then be used in Data Pipelines or Power BI report development to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.
+They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.

 ## Before you start

 You'll need a Power BI Premium subscription with access to the Microsoft Fabric preview.

 ## Create a workspace